Exanlv/Exan/guide/guide.md

 ![Add role, listing available roles](images/role-add-see-roles.png)

+*You can also append the role you're making self-assignable to the end of the command to speed up the process, `;;self-assign role add obsidian` for example.*

 To confirm whether the permissions are set up correctly, attempt to self-assign the role using `;;getrole obsidian`.

 ![Add role, confirm permissions](images/role-add-get-role.png)